 Whether you are a landlord, a tenant, an owner of commercial or residential land we are able to assist.
 Wherever necessary we work closely with our colleagues in other departments in order to provide a full service.

-We recognize that disputes, whether residential or commercial, can lead to considerable frustration and anxiety, and particularly so with issues affecting land and leases.
+We recognise that disputes, whether residential or commercial, can lead to considerable frustration and anxiety, and particularly so with issues affecting land and leases.

 Our extensive experience with this area of the law enables us to work closely with our clients, to fully understand the nature and extent of the problem, to carefully discuss their expectations and explain the processes and cost involved in reaching a satisfactory resolution.

-Property disputes have long been recognized as a complex subject, with frequent changes in the law through legislation and court precedent.
-Keeping abreast of these changes is vital and our property litigation team has a wealth of experience and resources to find solutions to even the most involved cases.
+Property disputes have long been recognised as a complex subject, with frequent changes in the law through legislation and court precedent.
+Our property litigation team has a wealth of experience and resources to find solutions to even the most involved cases.

 The following are examples within the spectrum of commercial and private landlord and tenant disputes that we regularly advise clients upon: